PavlidisLab/rdp/docs/customization.md

 rdp.settings.privacy.enabled-gene-levels=PUBLIC,SHARED,PRIVATE
 ```

-Note that any value enabled for genes that is not also enabled for profiles will be ignored.
+Note that any value enabled for genes that is not also enabled for profiles
+will be ignored.

+To disable gene-level privacy, leave the `rdp.settings.privacy.enabled-gene-levels` blank.

 ## Anonymized search results